Hibiki1701QCA/1701QCA-Assessment1/experiments/experiments.md

 Something new to me was creating javascript codes instead of the MakeCode Editor.
 Before putting the code into the microbit, I tried to transfer it to the MakeCode Editor to see how it would look like if it was done there.
 The first attempt I tried didn't work as I didn't notice there was a code that wasn't highlighted right because it was not correctly selected through the code that appears while being typed down.
 I also made sure that I was using the right code for the "math.random" becoming "math.randomrange" due to the updates, and it worked.

-This experiment could be the basis of a real world application such as a toy.
+This experiment could be the basis of a real world application such as a game.